Wiltoag/injec-env/README.md

 - Set an existing variable, which is reverted once the program stops.
 - Add values to the `Path` variable.
 - Does not revert values if the said values has changed while the program was active.
+- If you are a dummy dumb and remove the disk the software is running on, it will revert automatically, if it ever keeps running somehow.

 ## Dynamic values